SpaceEnstar01/Orca/README.md

 ---

-## 2. Comprehensive Data Collection Platform
+## 2. Purest Aloha Data Collection Platform
 ORCA's data collection platform is both comprehensive and user-friendly.
 It automatically logs a vast amount of data during the arm's operation, including real-time joint angles, motor torque values, and sensor-based environmental data.

 - **Structured storage**: Data is stored in a format ready for immediate analysis or training AI models.